IVC Overview

 Our Team: IVC uses a “workforce” of dedicated volunteers.
 All IVC’s volunteers are criminally background checked, trained and insured.
 The volunteer “workforce” uses their own vehicles to transport clients while other volunteers provide minor home safety modifications.

-Why is IVC so special: IVC’s volunteer transportation service is unique for clients because it is the only FREE, door to door service, which includes a friendly volunteer who visits and offers companionship to them during each transport.
-Our volunteers wait while clients are at their appointments, so they don’t experience any extended periods of delay or additional anxiety.
-Most of our clients require extra individual assistance due to issues like mobility, impaired vision and/or hearing and who have no other viable options.
+Why is IVC so special: IVC’s unique volunteer services (transportation/home modification) offers friendly interaction and companionship to each client interaction.
+Our volunteers gladly wait while clients are at their appointments, so they don’t experience any extended periods of delay or additional anxiety.
+Most of our clients require extra individual assistance due to issues like mobility, impaired vision, and/or hearing, and have no other viable options.

 Results: IVC has continued to be the lifeline and last resort service throughout the years.
-Our program's success is measured by the individuals we serve – 91% of IVC’s client base is over age 60, while 65% are 70 and over.
-63% live alone in their own homes with 73% being women and 49% of these women being 70 and over.
-Extending the days clients can live at home is a huge benefit.
+Our program's success is measured by the individuals we serve – 92% of IVC’s client base is age 60 and over, while 65% are 70+.
+63% live alone in their own homes with 74% being women and 49% of these women being age 70+.
+Extending the days clients can live at home is a significant success for each client and IVC.

-Why: Access barriers are issues preventing people from receiving timely medical care, including lack of transportation.
+Why: Health disparity barriers are issues preventing people from receiving timely medical care, including lack of transportation.
 Most believe that accessibility and individual interactions are the most effective way to improve health and wellness caused by social isolation, while relieving loneliness, which can lead to premature death caused by extended periods of hypertension and anxiety.
-Social isolation among older adults alone accounts for an estimated 6.7% billion in excess Medicaid spending annually, largely due to increased hospital and nursing facility spending.
+Social connections matter.